segmentio/segment-docs/src/connections/destinations/catalog/customer-io-actions/index.md

 ## Device token collection

 Segment does not automatically collect push notification tokens.
 These parameters are required by Customer.io, requiring logic to be implemented to collect these values.
-You can use this [plugin](https://github.com/segmentio/analytics-react-native/tree/master/packages/plugins/plugin-device-token) for how to collect the Firebase Cloud Messaging device token for React Native as an example.
+As an example, you can use [this plugin](https://github.com/segmentio/analytics-react-native/tree/master/packages/plugins/plugin-device-token){:target="_blank"} to collect the Firebase Cloud Messaging device token for React Native.